elihoole/nano-bm25/REFLECTIONS.md

 Stepping away from pen, paper, and keyboard means losing touch with the essence of craft.
 My RRF stumble was not an isolated mistake but a symptom of disembodied practice.

-## Raging against the dying of the light
+## A beggining: raging against the dying of the light

 Sure, a few hours of hard-nosed prep would have saved me some embarrassment.
 But that's not the story here.
 This isn't a how-to for interviews—it's a manifesto for staying sharp.
 How do I keep learning while building?
 How do I hold onto what matters beyond the next sprint?
 How do I keep my mind fierce and alive when APIs do the thinking and AI does the typing?
 This is my rallying cry.
 Rage, rage against the dying of the light.